 - provide psychological services to underserved Indian communities by:

 - establishing training oppurtunites for psychology graduate students in Native communities

 - placing Native American mental professionals in Native communities.

 Interested Native American students are encouraged to apply.
 Here are the eligibility requirements:

 - Enrollment or descendency from a federally recognized tribe.

 - Bachelor's or Master's degree in Psychology.
 Undergraduates must be working toward a degree in Psychology with interests in graduate study.
 (Master's degrees in other fields do not count towards the doctoral program of study)

-If you are interested please follow the links above to the Graduate School, or please feel free to contact us for more information at firstname.lastname@example.org.
+Verbal, Quantitative, and Analytic Writing GRE scores equal to or exceeding the 20th percentile If you are interested, please apply to the Graduate School, or please feel free to contact us for more information at email@example.com